 Since the early 1990s, British Governments have issued contracts to private firms for both the construction and the day-to-day running of prisons.

-The privatisation of some prison services was pursued by the previous Government to cope with the problems of overcrowding in the UK’s prisons and to spread the costs of interning offenders.
+The privatisation of some prison services was pursued to cope with the problems of overcrowding in the UK’s prisons and to spread the costs of interning offenders.
 The role of the private sector in the criminal justice system is now substantial, and shows no signs of abating.

 HMP Altcourse was the first designed, constructed, managed and financed private prison in the UK, opening its doors to prisoners on 1st December 1997.

 At present there are 14 private prisons contractually managed by private companies such as G4S Justice Services, Serco Custodial Services and Sodexo Justice Services.
+This comprises 14 out of a total of 117 prisons in England and Wales.
 These are:

 Britain’s prison population has been growing for many years, exposing the insufficiency of the existing prisons estate.

-The Labour Government pursued the use of the private sector, following the recommendations of reports such as Lord Laming’s into the management of the Prison Service and having monitored the use of private prisons in the US, pursued this agenda through the Private Finance Initiative.
+The Labour Government pursued the use of the private sector, following the recommendations of reports such as Lord Laming’s into the management of the Prison Service.
+Having monitored the use of private prisons in the US, the Labour Party pursued this agenda through the Private Finance Initiative.

 These are so-called DCMF prisons: they are Designed, Constructed, Managed and Financed by the private sector.
 The contracts run for 25 years, after which the building becomes the property of the Prison Service.